samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon.
 The bonus increases to +3 when you use the weapon to attack a Construct.

-When you roll a 20 on an attack roll made with this weapon, the target takes an extra 7 Bludgeoning damage, or 14 Bludgeoning damage if it’s a Construct.
+When you roll a 20 on an attack roll made with this weapon, the target takes an extra 7 Bludgeoning damage, or 14 Bludgeoning damage if it's a Construct.
 If a Construct has 25 Hit Points or fewer after taking this damage, it is destroyed.

 ### [Mace of Terror](/magic-items/9228835-mace-of-terror)

 *Weapon (Mace), Rare (Requires Attunement)*

 This magic weapon has 3 charges and regains 1d3 expended charges daily at dawn.
 While holding the weapon, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and expend 1 charge to release a wave of terror from it.
 Each creature of your choice within 30 feet of you must succeed on a DC 15 Wisdom saving throw or have the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition for 1 minute.
-While Frightened in this way, a creature must spend its turns trying to move as far away from you as it can, and it can’t make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).
+While Frightened in this way, a creature must spend its turns trying to move as far away from you as it can, and it can't make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).
 For its action, it can use only the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action or try to escape from an effect that prevents it from moving.
 If it has nowhere it can move, the creature can take the [Dodge](/sources/dnd/free-rules/rules-glossary#DodgeAction) action.
 At the end of each of its turns, a creature repeats the save, ending the effect on itself on a success.

 ### [Mantle of Spell Resistance](/magic-items/4673-mantle-of-spell-resistance)